19.03.2026

 American and Terex background

-Terex acquired American in 1998 for $27 million, following its takeover by a group of investors in 1985.
-They decimated the business after closing American’s plant and historic base in St Paul, Minnesota, where it had been building cranes since 1895, and relocating to Wilmington, Delaware, losing almost all of the skills and knowledge of its employees.
-Production never really got going in Delaware, and it was moved to Conway, North Carolina, when Terex took over.
+Terex acquired American in 1998 for $27 million, a few years after it had been taken over by a group of investors.
+They decimated the business after closing American’s production plant and historic base in St Paul, Minnesota, where it had been building cranes since 1895, and relocating to Wilmington, Delaware.
+In the process, they lost almost all of the skills and knowledge of its employees critical for what was close to being a hand-made/craftsman-built product line.
+Production never really got going in Delaware, and when Terex took over, it quickly transferred the production base to Conway, North Carolina.

 The American Hoist plant in 1895, with one of its first cranes

-The long break in production virtually killed off a once proud name in the crane business.
-Terex did, though, go on to introduce American inspired hydraulicly powered lattice boom models under its own name and had some success, those models are included in this transaction.
+The long break in production virtually killed off a once proud name in the crane business, which at one time was a Fortune 500 company.
+Terex did, though, go on to introduce American-inspired hydraulically powered lattice boom models under its own name and had some success, those models are included in this transaction.

 Comments